Drinkey/tiny-template/README.md

 {% endfor %}
 </ul>
 ```
+> The snippet may not reasonable but shows the general ideas.

 And to generate the output, we would call the render function like the following:
 ```python